JohnSnowLabs/langtest/docs/pages/docs/string_distance.md

 ### Configuration Structure

-To configure your embedding models and evaluation metrics, you can use a YAML configuration file.
+To configure string distance metrics, you can use a YAML configuration file.
 The configuration structure includes:

 - `model_parameters` specifying model-related parameters.
 - `evaluation` setting the evaluation `metric`, `distance`, and `threshold`.